 Homicide vs Manslaughter

+Homicide and manslaughter are two terms that are used to refer to murder, but, in the legal world, there is a distinct difference between homicide and manslaughter.
 Most of us know what a murder is.
-Killing of a person by another is in general referred to as homicide, which surprisingly can be legal, when killing takes place in self defense, or when a person has been sentenced to death and his execution only remains to be performed.
+Killing of a person by another is in general referred to as homicide, which surprisingly can be legal, when killing takes place in self-defense, or when a person has been sentenced to death and his execution only remains to be performed.
 There is another legal interpretation where killing is accidental with no intention of hurting, but homicide takes place (like, when two kids are playing and one kills another with an object, without any intention).
 Manslaughter is another term that is used for murders with consideration for defendant’s state of mind.
-With the end result being the same, which is killing of a human being, it becomes difficult for many to differentiate between homicide and manslaughter.
+With the result being the same, which is killing of a human being, it becomes difficult for many to differentiate between homicide and manslaughter.
 This article attempts to highlight these differences.

 There are two categories of manslaughter, voluntary and involuntary.
 Voluntary manslaughter takes place when a person kills another in a fit of emotional rage.
 The attorney tries to defend the killer by claiming he is a socially responsible citizen in all circumstances, and did not plan to commit a murder.
 Involuntary manslaughter takes place when a person gets killed because of reckless behavior of another person without the intent of killing a human being.

-• Whether voluntary or involuntary, manslaughter attracts lesser penalty than a murder which has intent as well as planning.
+• Whether voluntary or involuntary, manslaughter attracts lesser penalty than a murder that has the intent, as well as planning.